 Do you want to get eyelash extensions?
 Perhaps you’ve noticed a friend with a great new flutter and are curious about what they are, how they’re applied, and the various styles available.
 Maybe you’re a strip-lash pro who’s planning that next-level look for a special event or… just every day.

-To answer all of your questions, we are going to give you a rundown of the different types of eyelash extensions.
+To answer all of your questions, we are going to give you a rundown of the different types of extensions de cils.
 Let’s get to it!

 What Exactly are Lash Extensions?